 Microinverters consist of mini inverters connected to the back of each solar panel so they can convert maximum power from the DC to AC transduction process.
 Unlike their string inverter counterparts, microinverters allow the array to reach its maximum possible production, regardless of whether one solar panel is shaded.

-While microinverters solve the shading dilemmas occurring in a traditional string inverter system, they are not without downsides, which include cost, the amount of wiring requires, and the fact they must be installed on top of a home’s roof.
+While microinverters solve the shading dilemmas occurring in a traditional string inverter system, they are not without downsides.
+These include cost, the amount of wiring requires and the fact they must be installed on top of a home’s roof.

 We use the SolarEdge inverter for all residential installs since it allows homeowners to add a solar backup option to their system at any time.
 It also has an automatic shut-off switch, which is compliant with the 2019 rapid shutdown requirements.